reframe-hpc/reframe/docs/dependencies.rst

   :alt: How ReFrame loads and schedules tests for execution.

 When ReFrame loads a test from the disk it unconditionally constructs it executing its :func:`__init__` method.
-The practical implication of this is that your test will be instantiated even if it will not be run on the current system.
+The practical implication of this is that your test will be instantiated even if it will not run on the current system.
 After all the tests are loaded, they are filtered based on the current system and any other criteria (such as programming environment, test attributes etc.) specified by the user (see `Filtering of Regression Tests <running.html#filtering-of-regression-tests>`__ for more details).
 After the tests are filtered, ReFrame creates the actual `test cases` to be run.
 A test case is essentially a tuple consisting of the test, the system partition and the programming environment to try.
 The test that goes into a test case is essentially a `clone` of the original test that was instantiated upon loading.